Wisconsin Boys Basketball Prep Poll

-Here is The Associated Press Wisconsin boy's prep basketball poll for the week of January 25, with first-place votes in parentheses, record, total points and last week<s ranking, as voted upon by a statewide panel of sports writers and broadcasters:
+Here is The Associated Press Wisconsin prep basketball poll for the week of February 1, with first-place votes in parentheses, record, total points and last week<s ranking, as voted upon by a statewide panel of sports writers and broadcasters:

 |Division 1